4.1 Cardiac Anatomy & Physiology Refresher

 Karvonen (Heart Rate Reserve)

 Heart Rate Reserve (HRR) = HRmax - Resting HR.
 Target HR = (HRR x intensity percent) + Resting HR.
+Karvonen is preferred in cardiac rehabilitation because it personalizes the prescription to the patient's resting HR.

-Karvonen is preferred for cardiac rehabilitation because it builds the patient's resting HR into the prescription.
-Example: a 60-year-old patient (HRmax 160) with a resting HR of 80 prescribed 60% intensity has a target HR of (160 - 80) x 0.60 + 80 = 128 bpm.
-Using the simpler percent of HRmax method, 60% of 160 = 96 bpm - far too low to drive a conditioning response.
+Worked example: a 60-year-old (HRmax = 160) with a resting HR of 80 prescribed 60% intensity has a Karvonen target of (160 - 80) x 0.60 + 80 = 128 bpm.
+The simpler percent-of-HRmax method gives 0.60 x 160 = 96 bpm - far too low to drive a conditioning response.
+Always show the +resting-HR step when you check your work.

 Test Your Knowledge